Glen Helen Nature Preserve

 The Glen Helen Nature Preserve is a nature reserve immediately east of Yellow Springs, Ohio, United States.
-The initial 700-acre parcel was given to Antioch College by Hugh Taylor Birch in memory of his daughter Helen Birch Bartlet in 1929, and is the largest private nature preserve in the region.
+The initial 700-acre parcel was given to Antioch College by Hugh Taylor Birch in memory of his daughter Helen Birch Bartlett in 1929, and is the largest private nature preserve in the region.

 About

 The Glen is immediately adjacent to the main Antioch College campus (which itself contains restored natural areas managed by The Glen) and stretches in land area for 1147 acre.
 Together with the 752 acre of the John Bryan State Park and the 268 acre of the Clifton Gorge State Nature Preserve, the area comprises a river corridor of over 2,100 contiguous acres that has been rated "exceptional" by the Ohio Department of Natural Resources for its cleanliness and biodiversity.
 The preserve was designated a National Natural Landmark in 1965.

 The patches of land now included in Glen Helen previously had a number of different uses.
 While some were always natural, other areas were farmed, some grazed, and some extensively logged.
 The oldest trees in the Glen might be 400 years old, but there are many newer areas of forest 90 years old or younger.
 The Glen is actively managed to weed out non-native invasive species of plants like bush honeysuckle and Japanese stiltgrass; about 30 to 40 acres a year of honeysuckle are cleared.
 Those areas are then planted with native species like baby spicebushes, sumac, goldenrod, and sedge, which helps return the land to its original state and keeps the invasive species at bay.

 The Glen features more than twenty miles of publicly accessible trails and includes 2.5 miles of the National Scenic Little Miami River, regionally significant stands of old-growth forest, a distinct rock column known as Pompeii's Pillar, ecologically reclaimed farm land, the Orators Mound (a Adena burial mound), and the Yellow Spring, for which the town is named.